WasseemN/Homework_week_21/README.md

 ## **Overview of the Token & Crowdsale Launch**
 The Solidity smart contract is developed for the launch of KASEI coin, a fungible token based on the ERC-20 standard.
-A crowdsale contract is also deployed allowing buyers to purchase KASEI coin.
+A crowdsale contract is also deployed allowing buyers to participate in KASEI coin crowdsale.
 The process is executed on *Remix* IDE synced to the smart contract testing platform *Ganache* and hot storage wallets on *Metamask*.
 ****

 ## **Folder Structure**